Arbitration and Mediation in New Jersey Divorce

 We have the experience to guide you through a successful mediation, so you get every benefit from the process.
 If you or your spouse wish to use Tanya Helfand as a Mediator, please set up a consultation together.
 She also frequently serves as a party’s advocate/attorney and helps the individual negotiate from a strong position.

-Contact a dedicated Morris County divorce attorney/mediator for a complimentary half hour consultation.
+Contact a dedicated Morris County divorce attorney/mediator for a consultation.

 Schenck Price advises New Jersey divorcing spouses regarding the benefits of arbitration and mediation.
-Call (973) 428-0800 or contact us online to schedule a complimentary half hour consultation.
+Call (973) 428-0800 or contact us online to schedule a consultation.
 We appear regularly in counties throughout New Jersey – Bergen, Essex, Hudson, Passaic, Morris, Somerset, Sussex and Union.